patrickgrey/patrickgrey.1.1/app/_posts/2013-12-19-task-tasks.md

 Extras:
 * If I find a technique or tool that is specifically useful, I will document that in its own additional post.
 * If some other part of the site is blocking this task or I REALLY need to move onto another thing, this documentation allows me to come back to the task with reasonable accuracy.

+Benefits:
+* I can note down where I get Open Source assets so I can correctly attribute them.

 As long as I keep the tasks in chunks that are small enough to complete but large enough to document, I think it will be worthwhile.